shadowmoose/node-config-panel/README.md

 # Config Panel
 This is my personal configuration library, used primarily for rapid development of desktop Node/Bun apps.
-Because most others weren't type-safe enough for my liking.
+Because most others weren't type-safe enough for my liking:
 At last, a config library where ctrl+clicking actually takes you to the definition.

 This low-dependency library provides all the usual config parsing